 Scottish Widows life insurance is available to UK residents except for the Isle of Man and the Channel Islands.
 A British Bank account is required, and the age requirement is to be between 18 and 74 years of age.

-It’s important to remember that with any life insurance products, the policies are only valid when the premiums are made consistently.
+It’s important to remember that with any life insurance product, the policies are only valid when the premiums are made consistently.
 The cover can be invalidated in the event of missed premiums.
 Life cover is an insurance product with no cash-in value.

-Scottish Widows Life Insurance Key Facts
+Scottish Widows Life Insurance Review Key Facts

 - Defaqto Gold Service Award with a 5-star rating